Auxdibot/auxdibot-docs/docs/legal/terms-of-service.md

 ### 3. Privacy and Security

 While we take measures to ensure the security and privacy of your information stored on the Bot and Services, we cannot guarantee that unauthorized third parties will not gain access to user data or disrupt our services.
-If you believe your data has been compromised or if you believe that there is a disruption in our services, contact us at steven.primeaux@auxdible.me
+If you believe your data has been compromised or if you believe that there is a disruption in our services, contact us at support@auxdibot.xyz

 You can view our privacy policy [here](/legal/privacy-policy) for more information.